Interruption of studies

 Your priority is to complete the Master cycle (90 credits of courses) and the Master project (30 credits).
 However, with the section’s approval, and provided that the 90 course credits have not yet been completed and that these courses have not been accepted as courses outside the plan, it is possible to take a few courses of interest outside of our study plans that will not count toward your Master’s degree.
 These courses will be listed under “off-plan subjects” and will not appear on your official degree transcript.

 Yes, under the following conditions: you must not have more than 8 missing credits in your Master’s cycle, you must have completed the semester project, and you must not have reached the end of the Master’s cycle.
-This means that you must complete your Master project in the Lausanne region.

 The oral examination must take place within a maximum of four weeks from the date the report is submitted.